risc0/risc0/website/api/generating-proofs/remote-proving.md

 Users specify which zkVM application they want to run, as well as the inputs to that program, and Bonsai returns a proof.

 Bonsai is highly parallelized and highly performant: proving work on Bonsai is split among a dynamically-sized GPU cluster, offering ultra-fast proving.
-To get a taste of what you can do with Bonsai, check out [Zeth][external-zeth], our [Governance Showcase][external-governance-showcase], and our blog post about using [RISC Zero as a zk coprocessor with Bonsai proving][external-zkcoprocessor].
+To get a taste of what you can do with Bonsai, check out [Zeth][external-zeth] and our blog post about using [RISC Zero as a zk coprocessor with Bonsai proving][external-zkcoprocessor].

 If you already have an API key, you can request proofs from Bonsai in any of the following ways: